bbc/accessibility-news-and-you/accessibility-acceptance-criteria.md

 - **Announced text** - Besides the text that you can see, is there any extra text that needs announcing to screen reader users?
 To avoid missing meaning or context?
 For example text alternatives for icons.

-- **Content order** - Is the content order in the screen reader UX different to the visual user experience?
+- **[Content order](https://www.bbc.co.uk/accessibility/forproducts/guides/mobile/content-order)** - Is the content order in the screen reader UX different to the visual user experience?
 For example, you might position a close button in the top righthand corner of a component.
-We can improve the screen reader UX by announcing the button at the end of the component.
+We can improve the screen reader UX by announcing this button at the end of the component.

 - **Extra meaning** - Is the screen reader UX improved by reinforcing or providing extra semantics?
 For example, accordions that expand or collapse content have an arrow icon to convey this.
 This meaning should also convey to screen reader users.
 Such as via the aria-expanded attribute.

+- **[Focus order](https://www.bbc.co.uk/accessibility/forproducts/guides/mobile/focus-order)** - Does keyboard focus need to move to a particular element after a page interaction?
+For example, when activating a ‘Show more updates’ button.
+Focus will need to move to the new content if displayed above the button in the content order.

 - **HTML markup** - A sighted user can identify elements and their meaning by looking at them.
 For example, they can identify a heading because the font size is usually larger than that of other text.
-For screen reader users you need to convey that meaning by using semantic HTML markup.
+For screen reader users you convey that meaning by using semantic HTML markup.
 In this case by using a HTML heading element.

-- **Landmarks** - Does the screen reader UX include any ARIA landmarks?
+- **[Landmarks](https://www.bbc.co.uk/accessibility/forproducts/guides/mobile/containers-and-landmarks)** - Does the screen reader UX include any **[ARIA landmarks](https://www.w3.org/TR/2017/NOTE-wai-aria-practices-1.1-20171214/examples/landmarks/index.html)**?
 For the component itself and/or should the component sit within a specific landmark?
-Such as a navigation element within a banner landmark.
+Such as a navigation landmark within the banner landmark.

-- **Tab order** - Does keyboard focus need to move to a particular element after an in-page interaction?
-For example, when activating a ‘Show more updates’ button.
-Focus will need to move to the new content if displayed above the button in the content order.

 - **Visually hidden content** - Are there any elements in the screen reader UX that you don’t have in the visual user experience?
-Such as heading that isn't needed visual design.
+Such as heading that isn't needed in the visual design.

 **[Back to 'list key and high risk elements'](#3-list-key-and-high-risk-elements)**

 ### Examples of elements that are at high risk of introducing an accessibility issue

 - **Colour contrast** - A component’s use of colour can increase the risk of introducing an accessibility issue.
-Imagine dark grey text on a light grey background, this may meet colour contrast levels.
+Imagine dark grey text on a light grey background, this may meet **[colour contrast levels](https://www.bbc.co.uk/accessibility/forproducts/guides/mobile/colour-contrast)**.
 A slight change of shade to one of the greys, is at high risk of reducing colour contrast to an unacceptable level.

-- **Headings** - Correct use of heading levels within components is important to screen reader users.
-The change of a heading levels is at high risk of breaking the page heading structure.
+- **[Headings](https://www.bbc.co.uk/accessibility/forproducts/guides/mobile/headings)** - Correct use of heading levels within components is important to screen reader users.
+A change to a heading level is at high risk of breaking a component or page heading structure.

-- **Hidden content** - Is there any hidden content?
-Such as an unexpanded menu.
-If the menu isn't hidden correctly, it's at at high risk of introducing an accessibility issue.
+- **Hidden content** - If content isn't hidden correctly, it's at high risk of introducing an accessibility issue.
+Such as in an unexpanded menu.
 The menu items could be available to screen reader users when they shouldn't be.

 **[Back to 'list key and high risk elements'](#3-list-key-and-high-risk-elements)**